Table of Contents

-Chest pain is the main symptom of pleurisy.
-The pain can be sharp and sudden.
-It can occur with certain actions, such as a cough or deep breath.
-Ongoing chest pain and shortness of breath are common.
-You also might have a fever or other aches.
-A broader range of symptoms depends on the cause of pleurisy.
+The main symptom is chest pain.
+It can be sharp and sudden.
+It is painful to cough or take a deep breath.
+Ongoing chest pain is common.
+Shortness of breath is common too.
+You might develop a fever or other aches.
+More symptoms depend on the cause of pleurisy.

 What causes pleurisy?

 Pleurisy is often caused by an infection.
-The infection could be viral, such as from the flu.
-It could be bacterial, like pneumonia or tuberculosis (TB).
-People who have a disease from asbestos also can get pleurisy.
+The infection could be viral (flu).
+It could be bacterial (pneumonia or tuberculosis).
+Other causes include:

 How is pleurisy diagnosed?

-Your doctor will review your medical history.
-He or she will also will perform a physical exam.
-Sometimes they can hear the tissues rubbing with a stethoscope.
-Based on these results, the doctor can order several tests.
+Contact your doctor if you have pleurisy symptoms.
+Your doctor will do a physical exam.
+He or she will ask you questions about your medical history.
+Your doctor will listen to your lungs with a stethoscope.
+He or she can hear the lining rubbing together.
+Based on these results, your doctor can order several tests.
 These include:

-- The doctor can also use sound waves to get a picture of your chest.
-The clearer view may detect a pleural effusion.
+- Ultrasound.
+Your doctor may use sound waves to get a picture of your chest.
+The view may detect a pleural effusion.
 You can get this when fluid builds up in the pleural space.